valhalla/valhalla/README.md

 Building
 --------

 Midgard uses the [GNU Build System](http://www.gnu.org/software/automake/manual/html_node/GNU-Build-System.html) to configure and build itself.
-To install on a Debian or Ubuntu system you need to get its dependencies with:
+To install on a Debian or Ubuntu system you need to install its dependencies with:

-    sudo apt-get install -y autoconf automake libtool make gcc-4.8 g++-4.8

-Then you should be able to bootstrap the build system:

-    ./autogen.sh
+    srcipts/dependencies.sh

-And then run the standard GNU build install:
+And then run to install it:

-    ./configure && make && make install
+    scripts/install.sh

 Please see `./configure --help` for more options on how to control the build process.